jaredpohlmann/Notes/Using-GitHub.md

 If you get a note that it can't merge, let the professor know.

-## PullClassToPersonal
+## PullClassChangesToPersonalGitHubReop

-* Go to your personal GitHub copy fo the repository.
+* Go to your personal GitHub copy of the repository.
 * Select new pull request.
 * Make sure the class repository is on the right and your personal is on the left.
 * Select "Create Pull Request", and continue to click the buttons to merge this in.